samsquire/ideas2/README.md

 # 13. GUIs are queries

-The entire GUI could be generatable as response to a query.
+The entire GUI could be generatable as a composable query.

 A GUI is a two dimensional representation of a multidimensional data structure so a query is a plane slicing a high dimensional data structure.